 If you just can’t bear to miss out on Nantucket in the fall (it really is beautiful, so we don’t blame you!) try to avoid going outside between the hours of 10 a.m. and 3 p.m. to help control your symptoms, and take an antihistamine as soon as the allergies start bothering you.

 For severe pollen allergy sufferers, avoid visiting Nantucket in the spring and summer because that’s when it tends to runs rampant.
 Good news, summer is tourist season in Nantucket, so traveling during the off-season makes it more likely that you’ll enjoy a quieter, more relaxing trip.
 (And even better, you probably won’t have to wait in line for clam chowder!)

 While there may be three different allergens to watch out for in Nantucket, they’re fairly mild compared to the rest of the country.
-If you live in the United States, check out this great tool to compare your city’s allergens to Nantucket’s.

 Now That Your Allergies Are Under Control, Let’s Have Some Fun

 The attractions are the best part of any trip!
 (Aside from the food, of course…) We’ve gathered a few notable must-see attractions you’ll definitely want to add to your itinerary.

 Visit the Brant Point Light Station, the second lighthouse established in colonial America!
 Unfortunately, the original wooden lighthouse was destroyed by a fire in 1757, and has since been rebuilt and moved more than any other lighthouse in the country.
 The current lighthouse was built in 1901, and is still active today.
 You won’t want to miss this rich piece of American history!